-So what does an educator mean by the term hands on math?
-Children need to have math experiences that incorporate their senses, that require them to touch things, experiment and make observations, and that allow them time to investigate a concept further.
+Children need to have hands on math activities that incorporate their senses, that require them to touch things, experiment and make observations, and that allow them time to investigate a concept further.

 Teach Hands on Math with Art

-As a follow up to hands on math activities with games and blocks to learn about symmetry, introduce the children to cut and paste type symmetry fun.
+After having your students create symmetrical pictures with blocks, s a follow-up to hands on math activities with games and blocks to learn about symmetry, introduce the children to cut and paste type symmetry fun.

 Clown Face Symmetry